 Within Halstan’s 12,000sq.m facility just north of London, the company also has short run digital and long run litho production plus an in-house book bindery, which is able to offer several niche products alongside traditional stitched and perfect bound books.
 These include PVA cold glue lay-flat bound, short-run automated thread-sewn and Ota-bound books.
 In addition to London, Halstan also has manufacturing sites in Frankfurt and New York, enabling an international service to its customers.

-With the strategic acquisition of the software house Pindar Creative seven years ago, the group is able to offer a range of innovative solutions to publishers in respect of workflow, content and data management, and automated catalogue page building.
+With the strategic acquisition of the software house Pindar Creative eight years ago, the group is able to offer a range of innovative solutions to publishers in respect of workflow, content and data management, and automated catalogue page building.

 Halstan will be marking its centenary by hosting its customers and suppliers in London on 1 November, and a party for its staff later in the month.
 1 November is a significant date in Halstan’s history, as it was on this day in 1919 as records show this was the company’s first entry into the founder’s original sales ledger.